The University of Tennessee Graduate School of Medicine, Knoxville

 Dear Prospective Applicant:

 We hope you will consider UT Knoxville in your application process.
 We look forward to meeting you when you interview in the fall.
-If you have questions about our program or living in east Tennessee, please do not hesitate to contact us.
+If you have questions about our program or living in East Tennessee, please do not hesitate to contact us.
 We wish you all the best during this application season!

 Sincerely,